smashgg/developer-portal/docs/oauth/oauth-overview.md

 ## What is OAuth?

-The OAuth 2.0 flow enables developers to create applications that utilize personal data from smash.gg.
+The OAuth 2.0 flow enables developers to create applications that utilize personal data from start.gg.
 This allows for far more powerful integrations than using a public access token- users can access and modify their own personal data.

-Currently smash.gg only supports the authorization code grant flow and refresh token.
+Currently start.gg only supports the authorization code grant flow and refresh token.

 I would recommend becoming familiar with the various OAuth concepts such as `resource owner`, `authorization server`, and `client` before moving on.